 As you can see, things are a bit different from English.
-As we learnt before when we looked at the Thai language, there are polite words that apply based on the gender of the speaker.
+As we learned before when we looked at the Thai language, there are polite words that apply based on the gender of the speaker.
 Other than that, it should be quite easy to remember.
-It can be used in place of good morning, good afternoon and good evening too.
+It can be used in place of good morning, good afternoon, and good evening too.
 Were you worried that Thai would be difficult?

 This basic form of hello is pretty much universal.
-In most situations, whether talking to a shop keeper, friends or family, it would be seen as appropriate.
+In most situations, whether talking to a shopkeeper, friends or family, it would be seen as appropriate.
 This makes it a good go-to if you have any worries.

 Ok, so how exactly do you say hi in Thai?
 That is a bit more casual and less of a mouth full, after all.
 Well, you may be surprised but the idea of shortening the word is actually done in Thai too.
 While there is no exact match for hi, this is probably the closest to its meaning.